Georgia–United States relations: Second Trump administration

 In November 2024, the Georgian government welcomed the election of Donald Trump to the presidency of the United States, hoping that the new administration would promote peace in the context of the ongoing Russo-Ukrainian War and that the Georgia-US relations would be "restarted".
 In February 2025, Georgia became the only co-sponsor of the United States Resolution on the war in Ukraine in the UN General Assembly supporting the conflict resolution efforts amid the United States–Russia peace talks in Saudi Arabia.

 As of 2025, the once strong Georgia–United States relations have strained due to the ongoing threats and undermining of democracy in Georgia.
 The United States has long warned against the growing influence of Iran, China and Russia in Georgia.
 The United States Congress in a bipartisan effort, is pushing for passage of the MEGOBARI Act.
-It's supporters say the bill if passed will aim to influence democratic practices, human rights, and the rule of law in Georgia.
+Its supporters say the bill if passed will aim to influence democratic practices, human rights, and the rule of law in Georgia.
 The primary actions of this bill would impose US sanctions, visa bans and asset freezes on Georgian officials who are deemed responsible for the corrupt, repressive, and fraudulent actions of the government.
 The Georgian government and Georgian Dream condemned the MEGOBARI Act and called it "hostile" and harmful act against the Georgian people.